carolineyu0921/markdown/README.md

 3. Ensure that Open Data requirements outlined in the ODD are built into their IT projects.
 4. Ensure data is open by default by
   	- Doing everything possible to ensure the timely review and release of open data.
 Note that per revisions to the ODD effective August 6, 2019 Program Directors are responsible for ensuring a risk assessment was completed and approving the outcome (open or restricted).
 They are also responsible for briefing up when appropriate and coordinating the review of issues management plans when recommended by the risk review.
-  	- embedding open principles in data management activities, systems and processes
+  	- Embedding open principles in data management activities, systems and processes
-  	- encouraging data literacy and open government objectives in learning and development plans of staff at all levels
+  	- Encouraging data literacy and open government objectives in learning and development plans of staff at all levels

 ### Ontario Digital Service, Cabinet Office